-Non-Invasive Body Contouring - Treatments for non-invasive body sculpting can be done utilizing a variety of technologies including radio frequency, laser, cooling and ultrasound.
-Procedures address reduction of unwanted fat on the abdomen, flanks, arms, thighs, submentum and back, and can require one or more treatments.
+Non-Invasive Body Contouring - Treatments for non-invasive body sculpting can be done utilizing a variety of technologies, including radio frequency, laser, cooling, and ultrasound.
+Procedures address the reduction of unwanted fat on the abdomen, flanks, arms, thighs, submentum, and back and can require one or more treatments.
 Systems with the ability to induce non-invasive lipolysis (breakdown of fat) offer a more permanent solution with an average fat reduction of more than 20%.
-Side effects to this approach may include nodules that typically resolve over time, and the risk of burning the treatment area.
-In June 2019, the Company introduced the truSculpt flex, a bio-electrical muscle stimulation device designed to strength, firm and tone the abdomen, buttocks and thighs.
+Common side effects of this approach may include paradoxical hyperplasia with cooling devices, and nodules which typically resolve over time and the risk of burning the treatment area with radiofrequency devices.
+In June 2019, the Company introduced the truSculpt flex, a bioelectrical muscle stimulation device designed to strengthen, firm, and tone the abdomen, buttocks, and thighs.
+In 2021 the Company introduced truSculpt flex+, a treatment mode that decreased the treatment time from approximately 45 minutes to 15 minutes.